oVirt/ovirt-ansible-collection/roles/disaster_recovery/README.md

 oVirt Disaster Recovery
 =========

-The `oVirt.disaster-recovery` role responsible to manage the disaster recovery scenarios in oVirt.
+The `disaster_recovery` role responsible to manage the disaster recovery scenarios in oVirt.

 Requirements
 ------------